proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 directly accepts those types, so you can spefify css classes in a type safe way.

+All base widgets implements a common builder API to specify classes, attributes and event callbacks.

 We think that this style is much easier to read/format and understand, especially when you configure many propertyies.
-We still use the html macro for short html fragments.
+We still use the html macro for short html fragments, because it's sometimes simpler in that case.

 ### Basic Layout Containers